bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 non-standard way of setting parameters for aspects such as screen resolution, viewport, height of the browser, and so on.

-I\'ve set the value to be zero for this example, typically the values are 0.75, 1, or 1.5.
+I&apos;ve set the value to be zero for this example, typically the values are 0.75, 1, or 1.5.

 I can also set the properties for specific rules.

-In this example, I\'ve used the general query and I\'ve applied it to a paragraph.
+In this example, I&apos;ve used the general query and I&apos;ve applied it to a paragraph.

 If I want to configure some of the settings only for specific browsers, I can do that as well.
-In this example, notice that I\'ve set the CSS rules to be compatible only with the Safari browser.
+In this example, notice that I&apos;ve set the CSS rules to be compatible only with the Safari browser.

 Similar to defining rules inside the CSS file, Internet Explorer makes